SeaBee-no/SeaBee-FieldUploader/app/readme.md

 1. **Download Rclone**
    - Obtain the latest `rclone.exe` from https://rclone.org/downloads/
-   - Rename it to `rclone.exe` and place it in the directory.
+   - Rename it to `rclone.exe` and place it in the `resources` directory.

 2. **Configure `rclone.conf`**
    - Edit `rclone.conf` to include your SeaBee MinIO credentials.